lgrn/live-build/README.md

 1. Reboot from the USB physically.
 1. As below, boot a VM from the USB device.

-## 3 – Booting ISO file with KVM/QEMU
+## 3 – Booting USB stick with QEMU

 To save some time, you may want to interface directly with the USB stick through QEMU rather than having to physically reboot multiple